RespectNetwork/csp-provisioning-application/README.md

  1. By default csp.default.properties is applied.

- 2. Setting the -Dregistration.env System Property e.g. -Dregistration.env=dev will use the registration.${registration.env}.properties.
+ 2. Setting the -Dcsp.env System Property e.g. -Dcsp.env=dev will use the registration.${csp.env}.properties.
 Valid entries are dev, stage or ote.

  3. You can also  specify  a property file outside of the WAR using -Dcspprop.location=path_to_prop_file.
 The csp.properties file in this directory will be used.
 This is intended for use in production where  we do  not want sensitive information in github.